emunozh/UvalR/README.rst

 characteristics of the individual layers of the component.
 The script also has a small implementation which reads from an external file the properties of the individual layers given an specific name.
-In order to make the functions described on the main scriptt 'Uval.R' you have to run in within your working session via::
+In order to make the functions described on the main script 'Uval.R' you have to run in within your working session via::

     source("./Uval.R")

-This means that the main scriptt 'Uval.R' has to be in the working path of your environment.
+This means that the main script 'Uval.R' has to be in the working path of your environment.
 You can't just call the script using an absolute path as the scrip will use the folder structure of the root folder.
 The easiest way to make sure that R finds the script is to point R into the right directory with the 'setwd()'